wangerekaharun/CustomComposeReactions/README.md

 )
 ```

-From the code above, you add your `CustomReactionOptions` component passing in the `selectedMessage` and your `customReactionIcons'  in the `headerContent`.
+From the code above, you add your `CustomReactionOptions` component passing in the `selectedMessage` and your `customReactionIcons`  in the `headerContent`.
 In addition, you also pass your actions so that the SDK can perform the message action.
 Running the app, you should have the spring animation on your reactions now.

 ![reaction sping animation](images/spring_animation.gif "Spring Aniamtions in Reactions.")